 Are you the victim of narcissistic abuse?

-That’s what narcissistic abuse syndrome is.
-If you can find yourself in the brief description above, you’re likely the narcissistic abuse victim, or in other words, you experience the narcissistic abuse syndrome.
+That may be the first signs of narcissistic abuse syndrome.
+If you can find yourself in some bullet points above, you’re likely the narcissistic abuse victim.
+Or in other words, you experience the narcissistic abuse syndrome.

 - low life energy